Steroids can save lives of patients with severe covid-19, earning WHO endorsement

 “The Recovery trial was a fantastic trial.
 But even though it was a great trial, it was viewed by many as simply one trial,” said University of Pittsburgh critical care doctor Derek C. Angus, an author of the eight-country hydrocortisone trial.
 “People wondered about generalizability.”

-To steroids’ true believers within the medical profession, it was compelling, he said, but not enough to convince all doctors.
+To steroids’ true believers within the medical profession, it was compelling, he said, but not enough to persuade all doctors.

 These new trials should help resolve remaining uncertainty.
 “When we see that this is this very consistent signal of benefit across different trials, that’s very exciting,” said Hallie Prescott, a pulmonary and critical care doctor in the University of Michigan Health System.

+“At the beginning of this pandemic, we were hesitant and we advised against” corticosteroids due to shortcomings in past respiratory illnesses, said Janet V. Diaz, a physician and clinical management lead for the WHO’s health emergencies program, during a Facebook Live video Wednesday.

+But the organization changed its advice, she said, based on pooled trial results that indicate “if you give corticosteroids, you will have 87 fewer deaths per 1,000 patients” in the worst cases.

 The three trials published Wednesday, each in the Journal of the American Medical Association, involved covid-19 patients in intensive care units from across the planet.
-One trial studied dexamethasone in 299 patients in Brazil; a second in France tested hydrocortisone in low doses in 76 patients against 73 who received a placebo; the third enrolled 379 patients to test hydrocortisone in the United States and seven other countries.
+One trial studied dexamethasone in 299 patients in Brazil; a second in France tested hydrocortisone in low doses in 76 patients against 73 who received a placebo; the third analyzed 379 patients to test hydrocortisone in the United States and seven other countries.

 All three trials halted after Recovery’s results became public in June.
 Trial steering committees around the world concluded it would be uncomfortable, if not unethical, for doctors to give patients placebos in randomized trials.